 - A current Working with Children check and Police check

-This is an exciting opportunity for enthusiastic and supportive Tutors to join an organisation with a team who really cares and has a genuine interest in our clients.
+This is a rewarding opportunity for an enthusiastic individual to join our organisation with a team who really cares and has a genuine interest in our clients.

 If this sounds like you, please apply, addressing the key selection criteria listed and send it with your resume to firstname.lastname@example.org or contact Russell Flynn if you have any questions on 0449 954 678.

-DCA actively encourages Deaf and hard of hearing people to apply.
+Applications close 01/10/2018.
+DCA actively encourages Deaf and hard of hearing young people to apply.